-Investors in Australian early stage innovation companies (ESICs) are eligible for a nonrefundable carryforward tax offset equal to 20% of the amounts paid for newly issued equity interests (shares) in the ESIC (capped at AUD 200,000), provided the investor does not fall within the list of specified exclusions.
+Investors in Australian early-stage innovation companies (ESICs) are eligible for a non-refundable carryforward tax offset equal to 20% of the amounts paid for newly issued equity interests (shares) in the ESIC (capped at AUD 200,000), provided the investor does not fall within the list of specified exclusions.
 There also are capital gains tax concessions for eligible shares.

 Special tax rules apply to managed investment trusts (MITs), a type of collective investment vehicle.
 Certain MITs and attribution managed investment trusts (AMITs) are subject to a concessional final withholding tax of 15% levied on fund payments made to foreign investors resident in countries that have concluded an exchange of information (EOI) agreement with Australia.
 Broadly, a fund payment represents the Australian-source net income (other than dividends, interest, and royalties) of the trust.
-Fund payments made may be subject to a final withholding tax of 30% where the fund payment is attributable to nonconcessional MIT income.
+Fund payments made may be subject to a final withholding tax of 30% where the fund payment is attributable to non-concessional MIT income.

-An Investment Manager Regime (IMR) provides concessional taxation treatment in certain circumstances where foreignmanaged funds invest in Australia using Australian resident fund managers.
+An Investment Manager Regime (IMR) provides concessional taxation treatment in certain circumstances where foreign-managed funds invest in Australia using Australian resident fund managers.
 Various other incentives also are available (e.g., film tax incentives).

-Regulatory and tax frameworks for a CCIV were established in Australia as from 1 July 2022.
-CCIVs are taxed on a flowthrough basis, with the objective that the general tax treatment of CCIVs and their members is aligned with the tax treatment of AMITs and their members.
+CCIVs are taxed on a flow-through basis, with the objective that the general tax treatment of CCIVs and their members is aligned with the tax treatment of AMITs and their members.